viamrobotics/docs/docs/tutorials/try-viam-color-detection.md

 {{< figure src="../img/try-viam-color-detection/create-component-pane.png" width="600px" alt="Screenshot from the Viam app showing the Create Component panel populated with a cam component.
 The name is detectionCam, the type is camera, and the model is transform.
 The Create Component button is on the right." title="Create Component panel populated with a cam component." >}}

-After creating the component, Viam automatically prepares an empty **Attributes** section for the detectionCam's component panel.
+After creating the component, Viam automatically generates an empty **Attributes** section for the detectionCam's component panel.
 The panel's **Attribute Guide** section displays the available attributes for the selected component.

 {{< figure src="../img/try-viam-color-detection/empty-detectioncam-component-panel.png" width="700px" alt="Screenshot from the Viam app showing the detectionCam component section.
 The “Attributes” section contains a skeleton configuration, including source, pipeline, type, and attributes.
 The Attributes Guide section lists the available camera component attributes.
 There are buttons labeled Data Capture Configuration, and Frame, and a drop-down labeled, Depends On.
 On the upper right there is a trash bin icon." title="An unpopulated Create Component panel for a cam component." >}}